 Section 1: What email did I receive, and how did I know it was Malware?

-This email is a little harder than most to distinguish as Malware, for 2 reasons:
+This email was actually quite easy to identify as Malware, for 2 reasons:

 If you receive this email, delete it immediately, it should cause no harm to your computer unless you run the executable inside the attached zip file.

 Additionally, if you are using Office365, or an on-premises email solutions provided by AIM Communications, your email anti-virus should pick this email up and quarantine or delete it before you get it.